-- 104 Some national standard setters considered that the Standard provides a sufficient basis for identifying performance obligations and accounting for contracts involving licences even though there may be some application challenges with complex and multiple-element IP-licensing arrangements, out-licensing and software-as-a-service arrangements.
-One of them noted that challenges are due to the complexity of the respective contract agreements and the application of judgement cannot be avoided.
-The respondent suggested the IASB provide educational materials and concrete examples where the requirements are unclear. - 105 A national standard setter and user organisation suggested examples related to more complex fact patterns involving licencing arrangements by providing further or additional guidance.
-One of them agreed with the EFRAG DCL view on the treatment of royalties related to the drug and pharmaceutical industry. - 106 A national standard setter considered that the IASB should address the practical application challenges by providing some additional illustrative examples focusing on specific complex licence situations, such as: - (a) Determine whether the licence represents a separate performance obligation.
+- 105 Some national standard setters considered that the Standard provides a sufficient basis for identifying performance obligations and accounting for contracts involving licences even though there may be some application challenges with complex and multiple element IP-licensing arrangements, out-licensing and software-as-a-service arrangements.
+One of them noted that challenges are due to the complexity of the respective contract agreements and that the use judgement cannot be avoided.
+It indicated that If the IASB decided to amend the Standard on this topic, it could provide educational materials on concrete examples in which the requirements are unclear. - A national standard setter and a users' organisation were of the view that it is worthwhile to address more complex fact patterns involving licencing arrangements by providing

+- further or additional guidance.
+One of them agreed with EFRAG's remarks included in the DCL on royalties related to the drug and pharmaceutical industry. - 107 A national standard setter considered that the IASB should address the practical application challenges by providing some additional illustrative examples focusing on specific complex licence situations, such as: - (a) Determine whether the licence represents a separate performance obligation.
 It generally requires judgment which is complex for bundled software arrangements including licences. - (b) Determine whether the licence is a right to use or a right to access.
 This is difficult to understand and apply in practice because of the combination of complex technical licences and difficulties in the application of the accounting guidance.
-One example is the sale of a software licence together with a promise to deliver continuous updates, similar to an antivirus program.
+One example is a sale of a software licence together with a promise to deliver continuous updates, similar to an antivirus program.
 Some stakeholders shared the view that continuous software updates would in practice mean that the licence represents a right to access and therefore should always be recognised as revenue over time.
-The respondent recommended that the IASB clarify this aspect.

-- (c) Determine whether the entity acts as a principal or agent when providing the licence.
-See paragraph 100 above. - 107 A national standard setter observed that more illustrative examples would provide greater clarity in determining whether a licence is distinct when the agreement has several components in addition to the licence assignment such as maintenance service, and implementation and training services. - 108 A national standard setter considered that it is necessary to clarify the accounting treatment of licence renewals to help entities determine whether to recognise revenue when the renewal is agreed upon by the parties or when the renewal period begins.
+It recommended that the IASB clarify this aspect. - (c) Determine whether the entity acts as a principal or agent when providing the licence.
+See paragraph 101 above. - 108 A national standard setter observed that more illustrative examples would provide greater clarity in determining whether a licence is distinct when the agreement have several components in addition to the licence assignment such as maintenance service, implementation and training service, etc. - 109 A national standard setter considered that it is necessary to clarify the accounting treatment of licence renewals, to determine whether an entity recognises revenue from ordinary activities when the renewal is agreed by the parties or when the renewal period begins.